t-site/if-unix-runaway/README.txt

 more-blob.txt is japanese translation by hand . so its say engrish. only for super unprovable accident in enterprise.
 	DO NOT LOVE WITH THE MACHINE.

+formal.txt is intended at laxuary field and hyper unprovable contidion. it is japanese translation. so its say japanese form.

 usage as what you wants.

 in extreme condition, use iu4.sh.